U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model

 \subsection{Dereverberation with weak supervision}

-Figure~\ref{fig:weak_models_comparison_over_wpe} summarizes the performance of dereverberation models trained under weak supervision.
-Results are first presented as the improvement of our proposed reverberation matching loss and "single" variant, compared to the WPE baseline.
+Figure~\ref{fig:weak_models_comparison_over_wpe} summarizes the performance of dereverberation models trained under weak supervision with the single variant.
+The WPE baseline is provided for comparison.
 In comparison to the WPE baseline, few models achieve significant improvements.
 On real RIRs, only the BiLSTM model consistently outperforms WPE across all metrics, while FullSubNet performs better on all metrics except SRMR.
 When comparing models, FullSubNet achieves equal or superior performance to BiLSTM on synthetic RIRs, while BiLSTM outperforms FullSubNet on real RIRs for SISDR, WB-PESQ, and SRMR, with FullSubNet performing better only on ESTOI.
-The TF-Locoformer consistently underperforms under the weak supervision regime, likely due to its high model capacity relative to the simplicity of the reverberation model.
+The TF-Locoformer almost consistently underperforms under the weak supervision regime, likely due to its high model capacity relative to the simplicity of the reverberation model.

 Figure~\ref{fig:weak_variants_comparison_on_ears_reverb} compares the improvement of each loss variant over the reverberant input, for each source model on the EARS-Reverb dataset (since it is only single domain where our methods outperform WPE).
 Across all models, datasets, and metrics, no supervision variant ("Single", "Average", or "Best" microphone strategy) consistently outperforms the others.
 In most cases, the differences are not statistically significant.
-The limited effectiveness of the "best microphone" strategy may be attributed to an insufficiently constrained training objective.
+This argument, alongside with a deeper analysis of our proposed reverberation sampler~\cite{marius_icassp_submission}, shows that the GradNorm approximation is not detrimental to dereverberation performance.
 For this reason, throughout the remainder of our experiments, we adopt the \textit{single} reverberation matching loss variant since it represents the lowest computational cost compared to other variants, at no cost in performance.